Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

 ## **Step 2:** Update CORS

-1. Go back to Setup and Maintenance work area.
+1. Go back to *Setup and Maintenance* work area.
 Click on the *Tasks icon* and *Search*.

     ![](images/hcm_search.png " ")

-2.
+2. Search for the task *Manage Administrator Profile Values*.

     ![](images/hcm_manage_admin.png " ")

-3. Update CORS ORIGINs.
+3. On the Manage Administrator Profile Values page, search for the profile option code %CORS%.
+Select ORA_CORS_ORIGINS.Go to the Profile Values section.
+Update the *Profile value* of the Profile level *Site* as follows:

     ```<copy>
+    ##
     'self' [Enter vanity url]
     ```

     ![](images/hcm_origin.png " ")

-4. Update CORS Header.
+4. Search for the profile option CORS_ACCESS_CONTROL_ALLOW_HEADERS.Go to the Profile Values section.
+Append these values to existing profile option value:

     ```<copy>
     , ora-irc-language, ora-irc-access-code, ora-irc-validation-mode, ora-irc-vanity-domain, ora-irc-cx-userid, ora-irc-oauth-token, ora-irc-cx-timestamp, ora-irc-rest-action